Ilan-07/Blockchain-Based-Decentralized-Chat-and-File-Transfer-in-Local-Area-Networks-/README.md

 ---

 ### 🚨 6.
-Tamper Detection
+Fix Files
 - If a peer modifies or deletes a block:
   - The system immediately detects the mismatch.
-  - All peers receive a **Tamper Alert** popup and notification.
+  - All peers receive a **Tamper Alert** notification.
-  - The affected block is quarantined or marked invalid.
+  - The affected block is marked invalid.
-- You can view alerts in the blockchain visualizer.
+- You can view the marked invalid files in the blockchain visualizer.

+---

+### 🚨 7.
+Verify Network
+- Check all the nodes and updates the multiple peers in the shared network about their connection status.

 ---

 ### 🎨 7.
 Color-Coded Peers
 - Each peer (device) is assigned a **unique color** for clarity in the UI.